XSS and MySQL FILE

 Host: malicious

-We now have the cookie of the victim: PHPSESSID=07st4kqcbdr2ddrd4naalt9504.
+We now have the cookie of the victim: PHPSESSID=07st4kqcbdr2ddrd4naalt9504

-Once you get the cookie, you can use a cookie editor or developer tools to set your cookie to the value you stole using the XSS:
+Once you get the cookie, you can use a cookie editor or the Developer Tools

-Once you set this cookie properly, you should be able to access the administration interface by clicking on the admin link on the main page:
+Once you set this cookie properly, you should be able to access the administration interface by clicking on the admin

 Now, that you have more access, it's time to find another vulnerability to get a shell.

-If you are not confident enough to find the SQL injection by yourself, you should look into our previous exercise "From SQL Injection To Shell".
+If you are not confident enough to find the SQL injection by yourself, you should look into our previous exercise: From SQL Injection To Shell.

 SELECT user FROM mysql.user WHERE file_priv='Y';

-If the current user has FILE privilege and you have an SQL injection, you will be able to read and write file on the system.
-You will have the same access level as the user used to run the MySQL server.
+privilege and you have a SQL injection, you will be able to read and write files on the system.
+You will have the same access level as the user running the MySQL server.

 First, you will need to find the vulnerable page.
 Once you find it, you can start retrieving information.